Pros & Cons of Townhomes, Condos & Single-Family Homes For First-Time Buyers

 Here are a few key factors to help you decide between buying a condo or a townhome.

 Start by thinking about your budget.
-Condos are generally cheaper than townhouses, but they almost always come with expensive homeowners association fees that add up quickly.
+Condos are generally cheaper than townhouses, but they can come with expensive monthly condo association fees that add up quickly.

 Size is a factor, too.
 If you've been renting an apartment for a while, you might feel ready to move to a larger space.
 If you're not ready for the financial investment of a single-family home and want something bigger than a condo, townhome communities are the perfect option.

 Consider potential resale value before deciding between a condo and a townhouse.
-Townhouse owners generally have the freedom to update the exteriors of their property, while condos are beholden to association rules.
-Owners who want complete control of their resale value might prefer townhomes.
+Townhouse owners, without association oversight, often have the freedom to update the exteriors of their property, while condo ownership is typically restricted to association rules.
+Property location, community amenities, and condition play a role in resale value.

 Which Property Type Is Best for Your First Home?